 As a result, she has won the trust and confidence of Georgia's youth movement, which helped her organize e-mail campaigns and mass demonstrations at key points during the pipeline negotiations.
 Kochladze also forged important alliances by organizing a fact-finding trip of NGOs from around the world and public meetings that led to the creation of an independent council of scientists to investigate the BTC project.
 This process contributed to a damning report by a coalition of international groups that cited the project for violating 173 counts of the World Bank's lending guidelines.

-While construction has begun on the pipeline scheduled for completion in 2005, Kochladze continues to wage a legal battle to force BP and the Georgian Ministry of Environment to reexamine the Borjomi route in favor of a less environmentally destructive alternative.
+Throughout the course of the pipeline's construction, Kochladze waged a legal battle to force BP and the Georgian Ministry of Environment to reexamine the Borjomi route in favor of a less environmentally destructive alternative.
 According to Kochladze, the situation is particularly dangerous in Dgvari, a village located in a landslide area.
-The pipeline will be built a mere half-mile from the village border.
+The pipeline would be built a mere half-mile from the village border.

-In her role as the Caucasus regional coordinator for the Central Eastern Europe Bankwatch Network, she continues to be the citizens' eyes and ears on the BTC project, studying and monitoring the pipeline to make sure local concerns and environmental issues are considered and addressed.
-Her hands-on work with local communities has empowered many of them to ask more questions and challenge governmental procedures that affect their families and their future.
+In her role as the Caucasus regional coordinator for the Central Eastern Europe Bankwatch Network, she continued to be the citizens' eyes and ears on the BTC project, studying and monitoring the pipeline to make sure local concerns and environmental issues are considered and addressed.
+Her hands-on work with local communities empowered many of them to ask more questions and challenge governmental procedures that affected their families and their future.

-While the battle over the BTC pipeline is far from over, Kochladze and Green Alternative have already transformed Georgia by waging an unprecedented environmental campaign in a country where civil protest was largely unheard of.
+Kochladze and Green Alternative have transformed Georgia by waging an unprecedented environmental campaign in a country where civil protest was largely unheard of.
 The biggest development project to hit Georgia also turned out to be the catalyst for one of the most important civil society campaigns in the nation's young history as a democracy.

 Watch in high resolution on YouTube.